Amazinggracee/capstone-project/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
+- I am grateful to everyone whose code was used
 - Inspiration
 - etc